About API Management

 In addition to these system groups, administrators can create custom groups or leverage external groups in associated Azure Active Directory tenants.
 Custom and external groups can be used alongside system groups in giving developers visibility and access to API products.
 For example, you could create one custom group for developers affiliated with a specific partner organization and allow them access to the APIs from a product containing relevant APIs only.
 A user can be a member of more than one group.

 For more information, see How to create and use groups.

-Policies are a powerful capability of API Management that allow the publisher to change the behavior of the API through configuration.
+Policies are a powerful capability of API Management that allow the Azure portal to change the behavior of the API through configuration.
 Policies are a collection of statements that are executed sequentially on the request or response of an API.
-Popular statements include format conversion from XML to JSON and call rate limiting to restrict the amount of incoming calls from a developer, and many other policies are available.
+Popular statements include format conversion from XML to JSON and call rate limiting to restrict the number of incoming calls from a developer, and many other policies are available.

 Policy expressions can be used as attribute values or text values in any of the API Management policies, unless the policy specifies otherwise.
 Some policies such as the Control flow and Set variable policies are based on policy expressions.
-For more information, see Advanced policies, Policy expressions, and watch the following video.
+For more information, see Advanced policies and Policy expressions.

 You can customize the look and feel of your developer portal by adding custom content, customizing styles, and adding your branding.

 To learn more about API Management, watch the following presentation from the Microsoft Ignite 2017 conference.